Convert CSV to JSON with JQ

 NOTE:

-The CSV includes a header and we will use these fields as the JSON Key
+The CSV includes a header and we will use these fields as the JSON Key.

-The data fields will act as the JSON Value
+The data fields will act as the JSON Value.

 Transform CSV to JSON

-To transform the CSV to JSON, we need to tell jq
+To transform the CSV to JSON, we need to tell jq a bit about the format.

 We can observe the following regarding the CSV